oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Deploy the account service

-    You will now deploy your account service to the Oracle Backend for Spring Boot using the CLI.
+    You will now deploy your account service to the Oracle Backend for Spring Boot and Microservices using the CLI.
 You will deploy into the `application` namespace, and the service name will be `account`.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file.  **Note** that this command may take 1-3 minutes to complete:

     ```shell
     oractl:> <copy>deploy --app-name application --service-name account --artifact-path /path/to/accounts-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>